Retinol is the latest must-have anti-aging cream, and it comes with a fair share of scientifically proven research and

 It is so well priced and great value for money.
-I have previously purchased cosmetics that contain its active ingredients that are far higher priced and much less effective.
-At under $20 it lasted me about 2 months, I consider that great value for money.
+I have previously purchased cosmetics that contain active ingredients that are far higher priced and much less effective.
+At under $20, it lasted me about 2 months, I consider that great value for money.

 I really noticed this making a difference in my skin.
 It made the redness in my cheeks fade and made me look more luminous and less dull.
 Using this product three times a week, twice a day, made me look and feel like I had been to a professional for a facial.

 This face cream is not just an anti-aging beauty product.
-If you suffer from pigmentation, acne scarring or redness this product will be worth it.
-It is also a good one to start using a moisturizer and eye cream in your 20s and early 30s and feel like you need to start using some preventative products in your skincare regime.
+If you suffer from pigmentation, acne scarring, or redness this product will be worth it.
+It is also a good one to start using a moisturizer and eye cream in your 20s and early 30s and feels like you need to start using some preventative products in your skincare regime.